The Coalition’s nuclear power folly

 The nuclear scheme abandons AEMO’s comprehensive plans, will increase the cost of living, and will make Australian industry less competitive by:

-• holding back the cheapest electricity from solar, wind, and batteries, supported by flexible gas generation (blue on the graph),
+- holding back the cheapest electricity generated by solar, wind, and batteries, supported by flexible gas generation,

-• heavily subsidising coal plants to extend their generating, and
+- heavily subsidising coal plants to extend their generation, and

-• expanding the second most expensive generation, gas, with urgency to cover coal closures.
+- relying on what is currently the most expensive generation, gas, to cover shortfalls.

 More than just abandoning AEMO’s plans, the Coalition is undermining these plans by (1) talking about cancelling renewable energy contracts, (2) planning market intervention via this government-run nuclear scheme, and (3) frightening investors.
 The Coalition could slow the needed rapid expansion of capacity and cause electricity shortages and price hikes.